spl/multi-ghc/README.md

 Managing Multiple GHC Distributions
 ===================================

+**UNMAINTAINED**: I no longer use this.
+There are now better ways to do similar things.

 The **multi-ghc** repository contains tools for managing multiple distributions of GHC in a single system.
 It simplifies the installation process and switching the current environment to use one GHC+Cabal.